Skip to main content

 On the Azure DevOps platform, you and your team can work together more efficiently to develop and maintain your application more quickly.

 Azure DevOps has become more popular, and businesses are considering implementing improvements.
-As a result, they prioritize working together with development and operations to employ agile business techniques more.
+As a result, they prioritize working with development and operations to employ agile business techniques more.

 1) Higher Innovation